vossstef/tang_nano_9k_vic20_lcd/README.md

 see pin configuration in .cst configuation file

 ## cartride ROM
-The bin2mi tool can be used to generate from a 8192 byte Game ROM new pROM code.
-I had to remove the first byte in the generated HEX file inidcating the VIC-20 ROM region (0xA0) before providing needed Memory initialization file to the IP Block generator.
+The bin2mi tool can be used to generate from a 8192 byte Game ROM new pROM VHDL code.
+For the ROM image i took had to remove the first byte in the generated HEX file inidcating the VIC-20 ROM region (0xA0) before providing needed Memory initialization file to the IP Block generator.
 ## HW circuit considerations
 - PS2 keyboard has to be connected to 3.3V tolerant FPGA via level shifter to avoid damage of inputs !
 Use e.g. 2 pcs SN74LVC1G17DBVR 5V to 3V3 level shifter.
 My Keyboard has internal pull-up resistors to 5V for Clock and Data Signals so didn't needed external ones.
 - Joystick interface is 3.3V tolerant.
 Joystick 5V supply pin has to be left floating !